awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 If demand on your application decreases, or you need to service your targets, you can deregister targets from your target groups\.
 Deregistering a target removes it from your target group, but does not affect the target otherwise\.
 The load balancer stops routing requests to a target as soon as it is deregistered\.
 The target enters the `draining` state until in\-flight requests have completed\.
 You can register the target with the target group again when you are ready for it to resume receiving requests\.

 If you are registering targets by instance ID, you can use your load balancer with an Auto Scaling group\.
 After you attach a target group to an Auto Scaling group, Auto Scaling registers your targets with the target group for you when it launches them\.
-For more information, see [Attaching a Load Balancer to Your Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Attaching a load balancer to your Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 **Limits**
 + You cannot register the IP addresses of another Application Load Balancer in the same VPC\.
 If the other Application Load Balancer is in a VPC that is peered to the load balancer VPC, you can register its IP addresses\.

-## Target Group Attributes<a name="target-group-attributes"></a>
+## Target group attributes<a name="target-group-attributes"></a>

 The following target group attributes are supported if the target group type is `instance` or `ip`: